dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

 but I do know that 0.3.1 fixed this problem.

 Lines 6 and 7 are used to declare where the Clojurescript sources are kept relative to the project.
-You can omit these lines but I've found a few occurances where I'll get a failure while generating Javascript from Clojurescript that was fixed on the main line but the lein-cljsbuild plugin won't pick up the new version for some time.
+You can omit these lines but I\'ve found a few occurances where I\'ll get a failure while generating Javascript from Clojurescript that was fixed on the main line but the lein-cljsbuild plugin won\'t pick up the new version for some time.
 By putting the source in your own project, you can always pull down or patch the Clojurescript compiler as you need to.